nemster/radix_pump/README.md

 ### terminate_launch

-The creator of a coin can call this method to end the launching phase of his fair launched coin, it can't happen before the time specified in the `launch` call.
+The creator of a coin can call this method to end the launching phase of his fair or random launched coin, it can't happen before the time specified in the `launch` call.

 ```
 CALL_METHOD